>>>Who We Are

 It’s no wonder so many nonprofits have joined The 501 Alliance to control their costs and remain financially stable.
 A stability that’s backed up by a multi-million dollar reserve fund to protect our members.

 Membership with The 501 Alliance means we’ll provide your agency with services that set us apart from the UIA and other third party administrators.
-We’ll process your claims, review all determinations for errors, provide monthly activity reports, verify all benefit charges and provide training to help your agency control your unemployment costs.
+We’ll process your claims, review all determinations for errors, provide you with on-demand self-service activity reports, verify all benefit charges and provide training to help your agency control your unemployment costs.

 There are no costs!
 Unlike the UIA, which takes 1% from your tax payment or other third party administrators that charge you a fee, we’ve never billed our members a cent since 1972.
 Membership and all of the services are provided for free.
 How do we do it?
 The interest from our investment fund is used to cover our administrative costs, pay for all of the services and to keep our rates lower than the state.